lmaughan921/experience-manager-brand-portal.en/help/using/accelerated-download.md

 # Speed up the Brand Portal downloads {#guide-to-accelerate-downloads-from-brand-portal}

-Brand Portal allows enhancing the download performance of large asset files by integrating with IBM Aspera Connect, which is an install-on-demand application.
+Adobe Experience Manager Assets Brand Portal allows enhancing the download performance of large asset files by integrating with IBM Aspera Connect, which is an install-on-demand application.
 The application uses proprietary technology to remove TCP overheads and helps improve transfer speed of the asset files.
 This integration ensures enhanced download experience.

 >[!NOTE]
 >